 Risperdal Marketed Illegally to Children and Elderly Patients Without FDA Approval

-Approved in 1993, Risperdal’s original label stated it should be used to manage psychotic disorders such as hallucinations and delusions in adults.
+Approved in 1993, Risperdal’s original label says it can manage psychotic disorders (such as hallucinations and delusions) in adults.
 It warned that too few clinical trials existed to know how Risperdal would affect the elderly and children.
 Despite this, J&J tried to get promotional materials for doctors who treat the elderly approved by the FDA a year later.
 The FDA said that promoting to the elderly would be misleading, since Risperdal wasn’t deemed safe or effective for them.
 J&J also wanted to say children could benefit from Risperdal, but this addition was denied.
 The FDA’s response stated “you have not provided substantial evidence from adequate and well-controlled trials to support any pediatric indications.”
 J&J then began paying nursing homes and doctors to speak in Risperdal’s favor in an attempt to circumvent the FDA’s label limitations.

-Risperdal Marketed Illegally Caused Devastating Side Effects in Young Men
+Risperdal Marketed Illegally to Young Men With Devastating Side Effects

 J&J knew from initial Risperdal clinical trials that it could cause significant weight gain, sleepiness, headaches, and sickness in children.
-Elderly patients showed increased risk of heart-related diseases and strokes.
-Lack of substantial studies in addition to noted serious side effects meant J&J wasn’t supposed to market Risperdal to these patient populations.
+Elderly patients showed increased risk for heart-related diseases and strokes.
+Without substantial studies, J&J legally couldn’t market Risperdal to these patient populations.
 In the late 1990s, medical studies showed young boys taking Risperdal could develop breasts (a condition known as gynecomastia).
-Despite knowing 5.5% of boys taking Risperdal might develop breasts, the company kept promoting it to children.
+Despite knowing 5.5% of boys taking Risperdal might develop breasts, the company promoted it to children anyway.

 Speak Up About Your Risperdal Case

-Risperdal was originally approved only for adult use, and the FDA often reminded J&J of that fact.
-Still, Johnson & Johnson ignored warnings and increased Risperdal promotion to children, adolescents and the elderly.
+The FDA approved Risperdal for adult use, and J&J knows that.
+Still, the company ignored warnings and promoted Risperdal to children, adolescents and elderly patients anyway.
 When confronted in court, the drug giant feigned ignorance about Risperdal’s terrible side effects.
 If you or a loved one suffered serious side effects after taking Risperdal, fill out a free case review form today.
 An attorney will review your claim to see if you may be eligible for financial compensation.